-- 1. Pairing: A random method of selection will determine opponents in the qualifying round with changes only made to avoid (1) cannot compete dates, (2) travel restrictions or (3) schools with multiple teams paired together. - 2.
+- 1. Pairing: A random method of selection will determine opponents in the qualifying round with changes only made to avoid (1) cannot compete dates or (2) travel restrictions.
+Schools with multiple teams may be paired together and must participate in the round. - 2.
 Criteria: Teams advance based on the following criteria in the order listed: - a.
 Win/loss Record equals the number of rounds won or lost by a team; - b.
 Total Number of Ballots equals the number of scoring judges' votes a team earned in preceding rounds; - c.
 Total Number of Points Accumulated equals the number of point accumulated in previous rounds; and - d.
 Percentage Point Spread equals the sum of each scorer's percentage of points awarded that team.
 The higher Percentage Point Spread will break the tie in favor of the team the scorers preferred. - 3.
 For quarter finals, the twenty-four highest ranked teams will advance from qualifying rounds and the teams will be power-protected to the greatest extent possible.
 The following pairings will occur at eight separate sites unless (1) cannot compete dates or (2) travel restrictions demand otherwise: